You are here

 What may be requested?

 - Articles (We request photocopies or electronic documents, not entire issues.
 You are responsible for paying for all photocopies requested.)

 - Libraries generally do not borrow or lend materials which have been published within the past six months.

-- We do not borrow audio visual materials from outside of Illinois.
-(CDs, VHS, DVDs, etc)
+- We do not borrow videogames, music CDS, fiction audibooks and fiction DVDs from outside of Illinois.

 How do I submit a request?

 - Before submitting a request, please check the catalog to see whether St. Charles or one of the local libraries owns it by using the dropdown menu to search “All LINC Libraries.”

 - To borrow items that are in the LINC system, please place a hold.

 - If you cannot find what you are searching for, request it through Interlibrary Loan.

 - Search other Libraries and make online requests.